 Dehydrated Sweet Potato Noodles

-You can find more information about how I dehydrate my vegetables on my post, Eat Your Veggies!, and my recipe for curry on Pumpkin Curry Sauce.
+You can find more information about how I dehydrate my vegetables on my post, Eat Your Veggies!, and my recipe for curry (see recipe below).
 You can use a curry sauce of your choice; I like mine because it is nightshade free and already includes coconut milk, as well as nutrition like fiber and Vitamin A.

 Before I left the house in the morning, I filled my thermos full with the dry noodles, added about 2 Tb of curry sauce and tossed on some dried vegetables.
 If using you own curry sauce, you could add powdered coconut milk at this point.
 I boiled some water and poured it on top to cover (like you might do on the trail).
 I closed the lid and threw it in my pack.